henry2004y/Batsrus.jl/docs/src/man/examples.md

 ```

 ## Output format conversion
-We can convert 2D/3D SWMF outputs `*.dat` to VTK formats.
+We can convert 2D/3D BATSRUS outputs `*.dat` to VTK formats.
 The default converted filename is `out.vtu`.

 ASCII Tecplot file (supports both `tec` and `tcp`):
 ```